 Associate Artistic Director

-As an emerging leader in arts education, Matthew has also been commissioned to speak at conferences and gatherings, like at the New York City Roundtable Arts in Education conference and the LGBT Health and Art Making conference (co-sponsored by George Washington University and the Human Rights Campaign), and to share his research and work in a long list of studios and classrooms.
-In addition to master classes and lectures at institutions like New York University, Sonoma State University, Texas State University, and Dance Complex, he has been on faculty at Colby College, Queensborough Community College, and Texas Woman’s University, and is published in Dance Exchange’s Moving Field Guide curriculum.
+As an emerging leader in arts education, Matthew has been commissioned to speak at conferences and gatherings, including the New York City Roundtable Arts in Education conference and the LGBT Health and Art Making conference (co-sponsored by George Washington University and the Human Rights Campaign), and to share his research and work in a long list of studios and classrooms.
+In addition to classes and workshops at institutions like New York University, Princeton, Sonoma State University, Brown University, and Dance Complex, he has been on faculty at Colby College, Queensborough Community College, and Texas Woman’s University.

-He holds an MFA in dance from Texas Woman’s University, and currently lives with his lovable dog Lucas and visits Providence often to see his partner and collaborator, Tyler.
+Matthew began working with Dance Exchange in 2011, shortly after receiving an MFA in dance from Texas Woman’s University.
+He currently lives with his lovable dog Lucas and visits Providence often to see his partner and collaborator, Tyler.